 When you are financing the purchase of a home with a mortgage, it’s a good idea to get a proof of funds and a prequalification letter.
 The proof of funds letter demonstrates you can afford the down payment and closing costs.
-The prequalification letter demonstrates your lender may approve your application for a mortgage amount sufficient to buy the house.
-These two letters together demonstrate you can afford the total cost of buying the home.
+The prequalification letter demonstrates that your lender may approve your application for a mortgage amount sufficient to buy the house.
+These two letters, together, demonstrate that you can afford the total cost of buying the home.

-For example, pretend you are buying a house for $400,000.
-You plan to make a $50,000 down payment and you estimate your closing costs will be $16,000.
-This means you’d want your proof of funds letter to document you have $66,000 in cash available.
+For example, let's say you would like to buy a house for $400,000.
+You're planning to make a $50,000 down payment, and you estimate that your closing costs will be $16,000.
+This means that you’d need your proof of funds letter to document you have $66,000 in cash available.
 To buy the house, you’ll also need a $350,000 mortgage.
-As a result, you’ll want your prequalification letter to state you can afford $350,000 and qualify for approval.
+As a result, you’d want your prequalification letter to state that you can afford a $350,000 loan and qualify for approval.

-If you are making an all-cash offer on a house, you would just need a proof of funds letter.
-This means you would want a letter stating you have $400,000 in cash available to buy the house.
+If you are making an all-cash offer on a house, you will just need a proof of funds letter.
+This means you would want a letter stating that you have $400,000 in cash available to buy the house.